Eszopiclone (By mouth)

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

-- Do not take this medicine with or immediately after a heavy meal.
+- This medicine should not be taken with food or right after a heavy meal.

 - This medicine works quickly.
-Do not take your medicine until right before you go to bed.
-Some people might need to wait until they are in bed to take the medicine.
+Do not take it until right before you go to bed.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.